SixBytesUnder/infoboard/README.md

 $ pm2 monit
 ```

-nginx setup on RPi: https://nuxtjs.org/faq/nginx-proxy/
+nginx setup on RPi: https://nuxtjs.org/deployments/nginx/
 Production Process Manager for Node.js applications with a built-in Load Balancer: https://pm2.keymetrics.io/docs/usage/quick-start/

 ## DHT sensor installing and troubleshooting
 DHT module in not included by default as it causes a lot of issues on Windows, which is my development environment.

+### Raspberry Pi
 After installing everything on your Raspberry, just run `npm install node-dht-sensor`, add correct settigs in .env file, restart the app and it'll automatically detect the module and use it.
+If you get build errors, it'll most likely be due to the old version of Python. node-dht-sensor package requires Python 3.6 or above and `apt` claims the latest available version in official repo is 3.5.3
+To intall a more up to date version follow instructions in my [blog post](https://allurcode.com/install-latest-version-of-python-on-raspberry-pi/).

+### Windows
 If you're on Windows and still want to see it, you'll quite likely get build errors on DHT module while running `npm install`.
 This is due to node-gyp or MSBuild issues on Windows.
 There could be a hundred reasons for it.
 You can check if solutions proposed [here](https://github.com/nodejs/node-gyp/issues/119), [here](https://github.com/nodejs/node-gyp/issues/1663) or [here](https://github.com/nodejs/node-gyp/issues/1747) work for you.

 Otherwise, just use WSL (Windows Subsystem for Linux) to install DHT module.
 If you do so the DHT module will return random numbers to show you how it'd look like.
-Note, you can install DHT package on WSL, but still `npm run dev` on Windows.
+Note, you can install DHT package on WSL, but still execute `npm run dev` on Windows.
 It'll still work just fine.

-If you don't have the DHT sensor at all, you can ignore all the above or just run `npm uninstall node-dht-sensor` or simply remove `node-dht-sensor` line from your package.json file.
+If you don't have the DHT sensor at all, you can ignore all of the above or just run `npm uninstall node-dht-sensor` or simply remove `node-dht-sensor` line from your package.json file.

 ## Donate